-Current tuition and fees are published in the Bulletin published online and in the registration materials produced each semester.
+Current tuition and fees are published in the registration materials produced each semester.

 Changes in the tuition or fees as well as deadlines for registration, policies pertaining to adding and dropping classes, leaves of absence and refunds are reproduced each semester in the registration materials.